StevenShi/trips45-worldpress-theme/README.md

 *
 ## Hidden feature

-The site header area has a hidden Google custom search bar.
+The site header area has a hidden [Google custom search bar](https://www.google.com/cse/).
 Place your own Google Custom Search script in the Header Script area above, and watch the google search bar appear!

 You just only need the gsc script itself.
-No need to place the <gcse:searchbox-only></gcse:searchbox-only> tags.
+Do not include the `<gcse:searchbox-only>` tags.

 ## Copyrights for Resources used in this theme.